How to grow daffodils

 How to look after daffodils

-Apply a slow-release bulb fertilizer to poor soils and pots each spring.
+Apply a slow-release bulb fertilizer to pots each spring.
 Deadhead plants after flowering and leave the foliage to die down naturally, so the nutrients in the leaves are returned to the bulb (this improves flowering potential the following year).
 If growing narcissus in a grassy area then you might not be able to cut the grass until June.

 How to propagate daffodils